lupyuen/pinephone-lora/README.md

                 SPI_buffer[received_index++] = received_byte;
 ```

-When read, the bridge returns the bytes received from SPI:
+When the bridge receives a read command, it returns the bytes received from SPI:

 ```c
 void I2C_requested()